Community Wildfire Protection Plan (CWPP)

 CWPP Community Meeting

-The City's CWPP consultant will present the results of its work over the last year, including two public stakeholder meetings, an online community survey, studying the local fire history and fuels, simulations with various fire progression software applications, and numerous site surveys throughout the City.
-During the meeting, the public will have the opportunity to comment and provide feedback on the Draft CWPP.
-Questions and comments may also be sent by email to FireSafety@malibucity.org prior to the meeting.
+The City's CWPP consultant presented the results of its work, including two public stakeholder meetings, an online community survey, studying the local fire history and fuels, simulations with various fire progression software applications, and numerous site surveys throughout the City.
+During the meetings, the public had the opportunity to comment and provide feedback on the Draft CWPP.

 CWPP SURVEY Results